 Volkswagen Polo review - Interior, design and technology

-Subtle exterior changes cloak a revolution inside, with a completely fresh cabin and impressive infotainment
+Subtle exterior changes cloak a revolution inside, with a smartly styled cabin and impressive infotainment

 From a design standpoint, the sixth-generation Volkswagen Polo is an evolution of the fifth-generation car, and while it lacks the sharp flair of the SEAT Ibiza or the Mazda 2 it’s a neatly designed supermini.
 However, it looks more like a Golf than ever, especially because it's grown considerably in width.

 The chunky, signature Volkswagen front end features C-shaped LED daytime running lights, which are standard across the range.
 The new lights form an angular signature, feeding directly into the front grille.
 The rear end has a more squared-off look, and is much more in tune with the previous generation car – the tail-lights and tailgate are pretty much the same shape as before.

 Match, Beats, United and SEL cars all make use of the same standard bodykit, although the Beats version gets distinctive badging, a decal stripe running from front to rear, plus unique 16-inch alloy wheels.
 R-Line cars get a sporty bodykit inspired by the Polo GTI.